-As required by the UNL Biosafety Guidelines and OSHA Bloodborne Pathogens Standard, the Principle Investigator (PI) must develop and maintain a current biosafety manual.
+As required by the UNL Biosafety Guidelines and OSHA Bloodborne Pathogens Standard, the Principle Investigator (PI) must develop a biosafety manual, review it at least annually, and update it as necessary.
 Refer to the EHS SOP, Preparing a Laboratory Biosafety Manual for additional information.